-- 21. Budget Holders are considered the Responsible Officer in regards to the procuring of a Contract by default. - 22.
+- 21. Budget Holders are considered the Responsible Officer in regard to the procuring of goods and services by default. - 22.
 The Financial Regulations sets a list of authorisation limits.
 This list specifies a maximum financial limit for each transaction for each Responsible Officer.

 These limits must not be exceeded without approval from the Section 151 Officer. - 23.
 Responsible Officers must ensure that procurement activity is undertaken by Persons who can demonstrate knowledge and understanding of these CPRs and have the skills appropriate to the task.
 These Persons should already have authority under the list of authorisation limits and, if not, must be granted authority by the Responsible Officer or such person who has been delegated with the authority before undertaking any procurement.
 These limits are provided in the Constitution. - 24.
-Any personal interest which may affect or be seen by others to affect a procurement process must be declared.
+Any personal interest relating to the company that it is intended to procure goods and services from, including personal friendship or acquaintances with anyone associated with the company or with anyone who recommended the company, which may affect or be seen by others to affect a procurement process must be declared.
+This must be done prior to committing to the procurement by completing the Conflict-of-Interest Form found in the procurement guidance, and e-mailing it to the contracts and procurement manager.
 It is expected that the highest standards of honesty, integrity, impartiality, and objectivity are maintained. - 25.
 Compliance with the CPRs is mandatory.
 Failure to follow them and/or failure to enter a Contract in accordance with them, could lead to disciplinary actions. - 26.
-The Contracts and Procurement Manager will maintain the Procurement Guidance pages, provide advice to Persons on CPR considerations, and suggest best practice approaches to procurements, relative to the specific project being planned.
+The Contracts and Procurement Manager will maintain the Procurement Guidance pages, provide advice to Persons on CPR considerations and suggest best practice approaches to procurements, relative to the specific project being planned.